Indonesia lifts tsunami alert after powerful undersea quake

 According to the U.S. Geological Survey, the quake hit at a depth of 18.5 kilometers (11.5 miles) under the sea, and was located 112 kilometers (74 miles) north of the town of Maumere, the second-largest on the island in East Nusa Tenggara province with a population of 85,000.

-National Disaster Mitigation Agency spokesperson Abdul Muhari said residents in the area felt the earthquake strongly.
-TV footage showed people running away from buildings that shook from the impact.
+National Disaster Mitigation Agency spokesperson Abdul Muhari said residents in East Flores district felt the earthquake strongly.
+Footage showed people running away from buildings that shook from the impact.

 The chief of Flores Timur district, Anton Hayon, said no damage was reported.